dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2042: Pride in heritage promotes appreciation of diversity.
+### T2042: Pride in being Brazilian comes from culture and landscapes.

 |Support|
 |---|